Rose Bud Thorn Exercise

 Taking a step back and reflecting on our experiences provides us with information that we can use to inform future events and next steps or embrace as small wins.

-One way to engage in a retrospective process is the rose, bud, and thorn exercise.
+One way to engage in a retrospective process is the rose bud thorn exercise.

-This is a mindfulness activity where people, whether individually or in groups, identify three types of data .
-This can be applied in many ways, for example, a review of a completed project or a reflection of your day, week, or any desired time frame.
+This is a mindfulness activity where people, whether individually or each team member in a group, identify three types of data .
+This design thinking technique can be applied in many ways, for example, a review of a completed project or a reflection of your day, week, or any desired time frame.

 You can use this as a conversation starter with others also; for example, at dinner with the family, everyone can share a quick rose, bud and thorn from their day.

-This rose bud thorn process is a simple and versatile method that can lead to greater problem solving by documenting observations and reviewing them in this framework to identify focus areas.
+This rose bud thorn process is a simple and versatile method that can lead to greater problem solving by documenting observations and reviewing them in this framework to identify focus areas for yourself or a team member.

 Of course this information can be used in a therapeutic setting to check in on more sensitive topics as well.

-By following this easy and effective process, you can gather information that you may have not considered and develop a holistic view.
+By following this easy and effective process in the rose bud and thorn process, you can gather information that you may have not considered and develop a holistic view.

 Over time, you may uncover themes and patterns, which, in turn, helps further your understanding of yourself or item under evaluation.